maifeng/customer-review-crawler/README.md

 	private String awsAccessKeyId = "your_api_key";
 	private String awsSecretKey = "your_seceret_key";
 ```
-Once you have them you can change the 2nd argument of writeReviewsToDatabase() to true, and pricing information will be saved in the same database in XML format.
+Once you have them you can change the second argument of writeReviewsToDatabase() to true, and pricing information will be saved in the same database in XML format.

 To test your keys, try
 ```java